 The training was open to representatives from OSCE participating States as well as representatives from the private and civil sector based in OSCE participating States.

-The exercise aimed at providing a ‘hands-on’ understanding of the practical aspects of OSCE Capacity Building Measures, and at exploring the different competences of stakeholders from the public and private sectors, both on policy and on technical levels.
+The exercise aimed at providing a ‘hands-on’ understanding of the practical aspects of OSCE Confidence Building Measures, and at exploring the different competences of stakeholders from the public and private sectors, both on policy and on technical levels.
 The exercise also aimed at discussing national, regional and international communication lines between relevant stakeholders to reduce the risks of misperception or tension between States that may stem from the use of ICTs, and to identify potential obstacles and communication gaps that could hinder co-ordination and cross-border cooperation in case of cyber incidents.

 The exercise included a simulation where participants were asked to explore, review and discuss communication lines which would be normally taken into consideration when responding to a cyber incident.